 This mouth-watering book was created by an incredible vegan couple so passionate about vegan food they had to share their vision with the rest of us, and thank god they did!
 Bianca is behind the blog Elephantastic Vegan and Sasha is her the best taste taster and cook in crime.

 Don’t miss out on this plant-based cookbook classic!
-Go get your copy here!

 More Vegan Fast Food Recipes:

 Are you looking for more vegan “fast food” recipes?
 Check these out!
+And don’t miss our guide to ordering vegan at fast food restaurants if you’re looking for a quick stop on the road.

 - Barbecue Black Bean Burgers & Barbecue Homemade Sauce